rickhowe/spotdiff.vim/README.md

 window, to see the differences between them within one file. `:Diffthis` tries to open a temporary new window above or below of the current one, copies secondly selected lines to it, and makes spot diffs with source window.
-This temporary window will be closed when `:Diffoff` is used on it.
+This temporary window will be closed when `:Diffoff` is used on it and on the original window.

 This plugin tries to repair any diff mode mismatch, but please do not use vim original diff commands together with this plugin's ones to prevent any